Apartment & Suite Selection

 Wilch Apartments lottery

-Russell Hall Suites, New Hall Suites and 10th Avenue Apartments Lottery
+Russell Hall Suites, Smith Hall Suites and Tenth Avenue Apartments Lottery

 About the buildings

-Refer to our list of residence halls, apartments and houses for descriptions of Russell Hall, New Hall, 10th Avenue Apartments and Wilch Apartments.
+Refer to our list of residence halls, apartments and houses for descriptions of Russell Hall, Smith Hall, 10th Avenue Apartments and Wilch Apartments.

-All students returning to Cornell for the next academic year are eligible to sign up for housing in Russell Hall, New Hall, the 10th Avenue Apartments or the Wilch Apartments.
+All students returning to Cornell for the next academic year are eligible to sign up for housing in Russell Hall, Smith Hall, the 10th Avenue Apartments or the Wilch Apartments.
 Apartment and suite-style living offers more independent living options for students and requires a high level of maturity.
 Therefore, these options are not made available to students whose disciplinary records indicate they are not ready for this arrangement.
 Generally, this means no conduct violations for the past year.
 This also means that students who are found responsible for violating a College policy while living in Cornell suites or apartments are at risk for being removed from that living environment.
 Students who sign the lottery form give their consent for the Residence Life Office to review their conduct history at Cornell College.
+All suites and apartments have the option of being all-gender (refer to the information on all-gender housing).

 Process for applying to live in a suite or an apartment